survivejs/webpack-book/manuscript/packages/01_consuming.md

 To recap:

 * To consume packages effectively, you should understand SemVer.
 To keep your build repeatable, consider using technologies like shrinkwrapping or Yarn lockfiles.
 * Use webpack's access to module resolution to your benefit.
 Sometimes you can work around issues by tweaking resolution.
-Often it is a good idea to try to push improvements upstream to the projects themselves, though.
+Often it's a good idea to try to push improvements upstream to the projects themselves, though.
 * Webpack allows you to patch resolved modules in many ways.
 Given certain dependencies expect globals, you can use webpack to inject them.
 You can also expose modules as globals.
 This is necessary for certain development tooling to work.
 * To understand your dependencies better, consider using available tooling and service to study them.
 Knowing them well can pay off later if problems arise.